Nawab of Dhaka: History

 As has so often happened in the great families of India, after five generations of splendour, the Nawab Family now entered on a period of decline.
 Extravagant living and the necessity of maintaining an ever-increasing number of dependents were the main causes of the trouble, but to them must be added, the considerable sums spent by Nawab Ahsanullah and Nawab Salimuilah on public service or pro-Partition propaganda.
 The family was heavily in debt and in view of the political importance of the family, its estates were brought under the Court of Wards in 1909.

 Nawab Salimullah was the first man of the Nawab Family of Dhaka to actively participate in politics.
 He is reported to have said that, his grandfather, Nawab Sir Abdul Ghani, and his father, Nawab Sir Khwaja .Ahsanullah, were men of international renown and were imbibed with the love of their country and people, but, they refrained from participating in politics.
 It was in his destiny to open the door to politics for the Nawab Family of Dhaka.
 Nawab Sir Salimullah died in Calcutta on 16 January 1915, and his coffin was brought to Dhaka by a special launch, and he was buried in the family graveyard in Begum Bazar."

-In 1934, the family had estates that covered almost 1200 km^{2} and was well spread over different districts of Eastern Bengal, together with properties in Shillong, Assam, had an yearly rent of £120,000.
+In 1934, the family had estates that covered almost 1200 km^{2} and was well spread over different districts of Eastern Bengal, together with properties in Shillong, Assam, had a yearly rent of £120,000.
 With its wealth, social status and close relationship with the Raj, the family of the Nawab of Dacca was the single most powerful Muslim family in Bengal.

 The Dhaka Nawab Estate was abolished in 1952 under the East Bengal Estate Acquisition and Tenancy Act (1950).
 Only the Ahsan Manzil complex and khas lands held under raiyati rights were exempted from the operation of the Acquisition Act.
 But due to many unresolved family claims many assets of the Estate were still controlled by the Court of Wards.
 The land reforms board, which is the successor of the Court of Wards, still holds those assets on behalf of the family.

 The influence of Dhaka Nawab family on the Muslim Students League eroded after the partition, particularly after Muhammad Ali Jinnah's pronouncement on the state language issue in 1948.
 The anti-Khwaja faction of the Muslim League broke away from the All Bengal Muslim Students League, and established East Pakistan Muslim Students League in 1948.
 This Students League spearheaded the Language Movement that began that year.